Kawasaki Ninja ZX-10R: 2017

 Kawasaki released a homologation special, the ZX-10RR with the modified cylinder head.
 Race-kit parts can be ordered such as high lift cams, DLC coated valve train, a beefed-up crankcase, Marchesini seven-spoke forged aluminum rims, a bi-directional quickshifter, and a single seat.
 The model was a limited-run of 500 units.

 2018–2019

 For the 2018 race season, Kawasaki adopted the motto "Ninja Spirit" due to race organisers imposing technical penalties based on Kawasaki's analysed prior successes, resulting in limitations to the maximum revs their engine could achieve in race operation.
 Kawasaki asserted the new rules would affect their machines more than the other manufacturers, resulting in their reaction: "The spirit of accepting a challenge of striving for on-track excellence, and never giving up.".

 In late 2018 Kawasaki released a homologation special run of 500 ZX-10RR machines having a redesigned engine with modifications including finger cam followers that allowed for higher revs and greater power output.
 This was used by World Superbike riders Jonathan Rea and Leon Haslam during 2019.

 2020

-Production of the 2020 model year ZX-10R benefited from racing experience, having piston and cylinder head components previously available only on the ZX-10RR.
+Production of the 2020 model year ZX-10R benefited from racing experience, having piston and cylinder head components previously available only on the ZX-10RR.'

+2021+

+A new oil filter, exhaust system, and throttle valve were fitted for 2021 onwards models.